 Day Four: Norway

-As we progress further south and east, we enter northeastern Iowa, an area that was settled by Norwegian immigrants.
+As we progressed further south and east, we entered northeastern Iowa, an area that was settled by Norwegian immigrants.

 As you can see from the flags hanging over main street, the Scandinavian influence is still very much present.
 Decorah is the home of the Vesterheim, sort of a Mecca for Norskes throughout the US.
 It may be the most comprehensive museum of its type in the world.

 Full of excellent exhibits of artifacts covering all aspects of the immigrant life in the New World, the museum also has several buildings which have been moved to the site from various locations in the Midwest, including a pioneer schoolroom, complete with textbooks in Norwegian:

 An unstated theme emerges as one goes through the exhibits, one of longing, for Norway, certainly, but also for the people who came before, those who came with only what would fit in a trunk, to make a new life.